Frequently Asked Questions

 The short answer is that there is not one of these that is always the best choice.
 Perhaps what is most important is finding the right clinician for you and your needs.

 A psychiatrist is a medical doctor who specializes in psychiatric (mental health) medicine.
 This person can help you with the medical side of mental health.
-It is extremely rare that a psychiatrist would do therapy, but a good psychiatrist should be highly recommending that their clients who take mental health medications also find a mental health therapist.
-Research is clear that when a client gets therapy along with their medication it shows much better outcomes than medication alone.
+It is extremely rare that a psychiatrist would do therapy, but a good psychiatrist should be highly recommending that their patients who take mental health medications also find a mental health therapist.
+Research is clear that when a patient gets therapy along with their medication it shows much better outcomes than medication alone.

 A therapist is anyone credentialed to provide therapy.
 This could be a counselor, social worker, marriage and family therapist, or psychologist, as long as they are trained in providing therapy.